Argparse

 args = parser.parse_args()

-# get integer value
+# Get an integer value

 n = args.n